didier-durand/qstensils/README.md

 stored in one or more document repositories (S3, Jira, Quip, etc.) called Q data sources.
 The answers to user questions by the assistant will be prepared through the leverage of RAG technology.

-[Retrieval-Augmented Generation](https://www.promptingguide.ai/techniques/rag)(RAG) is a natural language processing (NLP) technique.
+[Retrieval-Augmented Generation](https://www.promptingguide.ai/techniques/rag) (RAG) is a natural language processing (NLP) technique.
 It is composed of a language model-based system, usually a [Large Language Model](https://en.wikipedia.org/wiki/Large_language_model) (LLM), that accesses external knowledge sources to complete tasks.
-This enables more factual consistency, improves reliability of the generated responses, and helps to mitigate the problem of "hallucinations".
+This enables more contextuality, factual consistency, improves reliability of the generated responses, and helps to mitigate the problem of "hallucinations".

 ### Security